lac-dcc/BenchGen/README.md

 ## Generating a Program

 ### Building BenchGen
-After cloning the repository, you can easily build the project by running the `make` command in the `src/gen` directory.
+After cloning the repository, you can build the project by running the `make` command in the `src/gen` directory.
 Notice that CLANG++ is used as the default compiler.
 ```bash
 git clone https://github.com/lac-dcc/BenchGen.git
 cd src/gen